 \subsection{Dependence of the emulation error on the redshift and wavenumber}

 For a more detailed assessment of the emulator, we calculate how the error varies with redshift and wavenumber.
-For this we use test datasets of 100 models for each of the cases: without SKA noise, with SKA noise, and with SKA thermal noise only.
+For this we use a test dataset of 639 models (which is $20\%$ of our full dataset) for each of the cases: ideal dataset, mock SKA data, and SKA thermal noise case.
 We first directly test the emulator by comparing the predicted power spectrum (feeding into the emulator the known true parameters) to the true simulated power spectrum (as in the previous subsection, but here divided separately into $k$ and $z$ bins).
 In addition, we test the complete framework by finding the best-fit astrophysical parameters to mock data using the MCMC sampler; feeding the best-fit parameters to the emulator of the power spectrum; and finding the error of this best-fit predicted power spectrum compared to the true simulated power spectrum.
-In cases with SKA noise, we are not interested in finding the error in the predicted power spectrum with SKA noise (as the power spectrum is often dominated by noise, especially at high redshifts); instead, we make the more challenging comparison of the best-fit predicted power spectrum to the true power spectrum, both in their "clean" versions (i.e., without SKA noise).
+In cases with SKA noise (mock SKA dataset and SKA thermal noise case), we are not interested in finding the error in the predicted power spectrum with SKA noise (as the power spectrum is often dominated by noise, especially at high redshifts); instead, we make the more challenging comparison of the best-fit predicted power spectrum to the true power spectrum, both in their "clean" versions (i.e., without SKA noise).